 That’s what travel does, it changes your life and your worldview.
 When you return home, you are not the same person because your mind has been expanded beyond its original pre-trip boundaries.

 My goal is to share some out-of-the way places that can help expand the mind.
-You may have similar unique places in your town, go out and explore the unknown.
+You may have similar unique places in your town or region, go out and explore.
+Experience the unknown.